SeleniumHQ/www.seleniumhq.org/src/main/rst/09_webdriver.rst

  * Start a new Java project in your favourite IDE
  * Add all the JAR files under ``$WEBDRIVER_HOME`` to the ``CLASSPATH``

-You can see that WebDriver acts just as a normal Java library does: it's entirely self-contained, and you don't need to remember to start any additional processes or run any installers before using it.
+You can see that WebDriver acts just as a normal library does: it's entirely self-contained, and you usually don't need to remember to start any additional processes or run any installers before using it.

 You're now ready to write some code.
 An easy way to get started is this